1601-mma2013/Performance-Enhancer/README.md

 1.     product{project} vision

-To be able to personalise any visual asset displayed on screen to their preferred choice.
+To be able to unlock the full potential of the pc.

 2. Risk